-5.5.1 Surface Alteration.
-Alteration of the contour of the Property in any manner whatsoever is prohibited, including excavation, removal or importation of soil, sand, gravel, rock, peat or sod, except as reasonably necessary in connection with the uses allowed under Section 5 of this Easement.
-In connection with allowed uses, movement of over 50 cubic yards of material in any calendar year is subject to prior DISTRICT approval.
+5.5.4 Surface Alteration.
+Alteration of the contour of the Property in any manner whatsoever is prohibited, including excavation, removal or importation of soil, sand, gravel, rock, peat or sod, except as reasonably necessary in connection with the uses, structures and/or improvements allowed under Section 5 of this Easement.
+In connection with allowed uses, structures and/or improvements, movement of over 50 cubic yards of material in any calendar year is subject to prior DISTRICT approval.

-5.5.2 Water Resources.
-Draining, filling, dredging, diking, damming or other alteration, development or manipulation of watercourses, subsurface water, springs, ponds and wetlands is prohibited except as reasonably necessary in connection with (i) the maintenance, replacement, development and expansion of water storage and delivery systems allowed under Section 5.4.5, and (ii) the preservation, restoration and enhancement of natural resources allowed under Section 5.5.5.
+5.5.5 Water Resources.
+Draining, filling, dredging, diking, damming or other alteration, development or manipulation of watercourses, subsurface water, springs, ponds and wetlands is prohibited except as reasonably necessary in connection with (i) the maintenance, replacement, development and expansion of water storage and delivery systems allowed under Section 5.4.6; (ii) reconstruction, expansion and new construction of roads or trails allowed under Sections 5.4.4 and 5.4.3.4, respectively; and (iii) the preservation, restoration and enhancement of natural resources allowed under Section 5.5.1.

-5.5.3 Mineral Exploration.
+5.5.6 Mineral Exploration.
 Exploration for, or development and extraction of, minerals and hydrocarbons by any surface or sub-surface mining or any other method is prohibited.

-5.5.4 Fire Management.
-GRANTOR may undertake vegetation management activities for the purpose of fire control provided the techniques used minimize harm to native wildlife and plants.
-Fire management methods are limited to:
+5.5.7 Fire Management.
+GRANTOR may undertake vegetation and fuel management activities to reduce fire risk provided that the techniques used minimize harm to native wildlife and plants.
+Such fire management methods are limited to the following: